 Note that the less costly operation to redispatch the power flows in real life is to change the topology of the grid by opening or closing switches, whereas changing productions are costly.
 Subsations can be seen as the articulation joints of the power grid body.
 To best operate the grid and let the electricity flows smoothly, you need to coordinate those articulations, similar to learning to run challenge.
 The goal of the challenge is to find the best topologies configuration over time to manage the power flows while insuring the system stability.

 101 power grid interactive applet

-Timeline for the Competition
+Timeline for the Competition (Finished!)

 May 15th, 2019: Beginning of the competition with the release of public RL environment.
 Participants can start submitting agent models on Codalab platform and obtaining immediate feedback in the leaderboard on validation scenarios.